 - Potential Loss associated with Derivative Trading pertaining to Equity Markets: - a) In case of investments in index futures, the risk would be the same as in the case of investments in a portfolio of shares representing an index.
 The extent of loss is the same as in the underlying stocks.
 In case futures are used for hedging a portfolio of stocks, which is different from the index stocks, the extent of loss could be more or less depending on the coefficient of variation of such portfolio with respect to the index; such coefficient is known as Beta. - b) The risk (loss) for an options buyer is limited to the premium paid, while the risk (loss) of an options writer is unlimited, the latter's gains being limited to the premiums earned.
-However, in the case of KMMF, all option positions will have underlying assets and therefore all losses due to price-movement beyond the strike price will actually be an opportunity loss.
 The writer of a put option bears a risk of loss if the value of the underlying asset declines below the exercise price.
-The writer of a call option bears a risk of loss if the value of the underlying asset increases above the exercise price. - Potential Loss associated with Securities Lending:- i.
+The writer of a call option bears a risk of loss if the value of the underlying asset increases above the exercise price. - Potential Loss associated with Securities Lending :- i.
 Credit Risk: